innodatalabs/innodatalabs.github.io/_posts/2017-09-29-the-newb-guide-to-google-cloud-machine-learning-engine-epilogue.md

 Graph
 - Describes the flow control and mathematical operations
 - Restoring or saving equates to loading/saving the Graph, metadata and variables
-- The Graph requires a proper input pipeline (i.e. feed_dict, Dataset API, etc.)
+- The Graph requires a proper input pipeline (i.e. feed_dict, dataset API, etc.)

 Session and evaluation
 - Variables get initialized and operations are executed